cslarsen/busy-beaver/README.md

 yet.
 But there should be no doubt that if you do this hyperdimensionally and in a smart way, you should be able to perform some clustering.

+A 3-state Busy Beaver plot would be a 4k by 4k image, and we know that S(3)=107, so it's absolutely doable.
+I'll post one later.

 Remember, the reason we can easily plot stuff like this is because we cheat by knowing the values of S(2) and S(3).
 It's still a non-computable function, but by taking into account clustering, we can probably be able to find classes of